GRADUATE DEGREES AND TRACKS

 Students enrolled in the Soil and Water Sciences Department may develop their MS or Ph.D. program in one of the following tracks, with their research project in one or more of the department's key research areas.
 Each program is tailored to meet the interests of the student and the needs of the student's research program.

-Graduate students in this track can formulate their course work with focus in sustainable production of agronomic, turf, silviculture, and ornamental crops, with strong background in traditional soil science.
+Graduate students in this track can formulate their course work with a focus on the sustainable production of agronomic, turf, silviculture, and ornamental crops, with a strong background in traditional soil science.
 This program is designed for students with a strong interest in agricultural sciences and natural resource management, as related to sustainable productivity and water quality.

 Graduate students in this track can formulate their course work with a focus on environmental science.
-This program is designed for students with strong interest in non-traditional soil science, as related surface and groundwater quality.
-Distance Education students should visit the Distance Education pages or contact K. Ramesh Reddy (firstname.lastname@example.org).
+This program is designed for students with a strong interest in non-traditional soil science, as related to surface and groundwater quality.
+Distance Education students should visit the Distance Education pages or contact Dr. Samir Daroub (firstname.lastname@example.org).

 Graduate students can also apply to this major to work with Soil, Water, and Ecosystem Sciences faculty to obtain graduate degrees in the Interdisciplinary Ecology Program through the School of Natural Resources and Environment.

 The above tracks are within the student's primary field of study (i.e. student's major).
 The degree and major appear on the student's transcript.
 In addition, students may earn minors from other departments or concentrations, which are interdisciplinary in nature.
 Both minors and concentrations may appear on a student's transcript.